 Medicaid Mistakes

-At Douglas H. McPhail, PLC, our Medicaid Attorney wants to help you avoid some of the most common mistakes people make when they apply for Medicaid.
+At Douglas H. McPhail, PLC, our experienced Medicaid attorney can help you avoid some of the most common mistakes people make when they need help paying for nursing home expenses.
+The truth is that more than 70% of all nursing home patients have to apply for Medicaid in order help pay for the monthly cost of care.

-While many people assume that a Medicaid spend down is the only way to qualify for government aid, we can help you find ways to pay for nursing home care without losing all your assets.
+While many people assume that "spending down" all of their life savings is the only way to qualify for government benefit programs, we can help you find ways to pay for nursing home care without losing all your assets.

 The Most Common Medicaid Mistakes We’ve Seen Are…